General meaning

 Staying stuck in the end instead of choosing the next step.

-Lived in its shadow, this combination pushes to ruminate on what is finished, to endlessly revisit the loss, without ever truly entering the choice of what comes next.
+Lived in its shadow, this combination encourages ruminating on what is finished, endlessly revisiting the loss, without ever truly entering the choice of what comes next.
 You can multiply mental scenarios without making a decision, or conversely choose impulsively out of fear of emptiness.
 The risk is then to prolong the suffering by avoiding the clear act that would free up energy.

 Calibration questions